 2. Improve Operations

 Another reason to consider hiring a COO is to improve the overall operations of your business.
-A COO can help streamline processes and make sure that things are running smoothly on a day-to-day basis.
-This can free up your time to focus on other aspects of the business, such as sales and marketing.
+A COO can help streamline processes and ensure that things run smoothly daily.
+This can free up your time to focus on other aspects of the company, such as sales and marketing.

 3. Bring in Outside Perspective